-Please note: If you are happy and don’t want help with the methods you use to finish a book, please write any way that works for you.
+(Note for pantsters: If you are happy with the way you write and don’t want help with the methods you use to finish a book, please write any way that works for you.
 I am not trying to convert you to writing with a plan.)

-Why should you do it?
+Why should you write the ending first?

 - Secondly, most people who go to workshops or sign up for courses are truly looking for help, and I’ve learned that the best way to succeed in anything in life is to have a plan.
 Successful people will tell you that you need to know where you’re going before you begin.

 Smell the roses

 This does not mean that you can’t take time to smell the roses, or explore hidden paths along the way.
-It simply means that you always have a lifeline and when you get lost, it will be easier for you to find your way back again.
+It simply means that you always have a lifeline and, when you get lost, it will be easier for you to find your way back again.

-- If you know who the characters are at the end of the story, you will know how much you should reveal about them at the beginning.
+- Characterisation.
+If you know who the characters are at the end of the story, you will know how much you should reveal about them at the beginning.

-- You will have something to work towards.
+- Goals.
+You will have something to work towards.
 Instead of aimlessly writing and hoping for the muse to show you the way, you will be able to pull the characters’ strings and write the words they need to get them from the beginning through the middle to the end.

-- Plotting from the ending backwards saves you so much time because you will leave out stuff that isn’t meant to be there.
+- Time.
+Plotting from the ending backwards saves you so much time because you will leave out stuff that isn’t meant to be there.
 You will not have to muddle through an overwritten first draft.

-- Writing the end forces most of us out of our comfort zones.
+- Facing reality.
+Writing the end forces most of us out of our comfort zones.
 We have to confront the reality of what we are doing.
 It might not be as romantic as flailing around like a helpless maiden, but if you want writing to be your profession, it’s good to make the outcome visible.
 This is a way to show yourself that you are serious.
 The end gives you a goal to work towards.

 There are a handful of famous authors, like Stephen King and George R.R.
 Martin, who say they don’t plot.
 I think they just don’t realise they are those rare authors – natural born storytellers, and that plotting is instinctive for them.

-Why don’t you try it?
+Why don’t you try to write the ending first?
 What have you got to lose?
 I truly hope this helps you write, and finish, your book.

-If you want to learn how to write a book, join our Writers Write course in Johannesburg.
+TOP TIP: If you want to learn how to write a book, sign up for our online course.

 © Amanda Patterson